 List of animal cosmetic ingredients

-This overview helps when shopping if you want to switch to purely herbal cosmetics.
-It contains the most common ingredients of animal origin with INCI designation, description, use and vegan alternatives.
+This overview will help you when shopping if you want to switch to purely herbal cosmetics.
+It contains the most common ingredients of animal origin with INCI name, description, use and vegan alternatives.
 The ingredients are listed in alphabetical order.
-And beware, some of them are also available from plant sources!
+And be careful, some of them are also available from plant sources!

 Beeswax | Cera Alba

-Bees excrete the wax to build their honeycomb.
+Bees secrete the wax to build their honeycombs.
 It forms a protective film on the skin that prevents it from drying out.
-Here's how you find it...
+This is how you find it...

-🧴 Common in lip care, rich creams; less often in foundation
+🧴 Common in lip care, rich creams; less common in foundation

-These thickeners have a film-forming effect and work in a similar way to gelatin (see below).
+These thickeners have a film-forming effect and work similarly to gelatin (see below).
 They are obtained from the shells of crustaceans and insects.

 Cholesterol | cholesterol

-This lipid derived from animal fats is naturally present in the skin.
+This lipid from animal fats occurs naturally in the skin.
 As a component of the cell membrane, it plays an important role in the regeneration and protection of the skin.
-At the same time, it acts as an emulsifier in creams.
+At the same time it acts as an emulsifier in creams.

 🧴 Often found in rich creams of all kinds

-🌱 Vegan alternatives: Plant-based phytosterols such as those found in unrefined shea butter ( Butyrospermum Parkii Butter ) and avocado oil ( Persea gratissima oil).
+🌱 Vegan alternatives: Plant phytosterols such as those found in unrefined shea butter ( Butyrospermum Parkii Butter ) and avocado oil ( Persea Gratissima Oil ).

 The amino acid is often obtained from animal keratin (see below).

-🧴 Often found in wound ointments, hair care products and creams
+🧴 Commonly found in wound ointments, hair care products and creams

-🌱 Vegan alternative: L-cysteine on a plant basis is now also available, which is produced in two different processes.
-However, it is unclear to us whether animal testing was used for the development of these raw materials.
-So better to avoid it altogether .
+🌱 Vegan alternative: There are now also plant-based L-cysteine, which is produced in two different processes.
+However, it is unclear to us whether animal testing was used to develop these raw materials.
+So it's better to avoid it altogether .

 Elastin keeps things elastic, as the name suggests.
-The protein is obtained from the neck tendons of cattle.
+The protein is obtained from the neck tendon of cattle.

-🌱 Vegan alternatives: Proteins from soy ( Glycine Soy Protein ) or Wheat ( Hydrolized Wheat Protein )
+🌱 Vegan alternatives: Proteins from soy ( Glycine Soy Protein ) or wheat ( Hydrolized Wheat Protein )